AbdullahTaher93/CCMYproject/docs/hito4.md

 # Milestone 4

-In this part we will create a VM by using the [Azure](https://Azure.microsoft.com) CLI tool, then we will deploye our app on Azure in a virtual machine with [Debian 9](https://www.debian.org/intro/why_debian), and we will add Mongodb into our app, and we will create a new class
+In this part we will create a VM by using [Google Cloud Shell](https://cloud.google.com/shell/docs/), then we will deploye our app on Google Compute Engine in a virtual machine with Ubuntu Server 18.4 LTS, and we will add Mongodb into our app, and we will create a new function which allows clients login to our app.

 #### In this part we are going to use Mongodb in Our App..

-We have to do somethings for using Mongodb :
+We have to do somethings to start using Mongodb:

   First: we need to connect our app with Mongodb, but before that we should install mongodb with this line: